SurlyMae/jekyll-now/_posts/2019-2-13-what-are-containers.md

 ---
 layout: post
-title: | Post | What are containers?
+title: /Blog/ What are containers?
 ---

 _Containers seem to be the hot new term lately.
 What are they?_